Jaeger-LeCoultre Cal.K882 Automatic 9ct 1971

 Please note, any shadows you may see on the dial are purely caused by the light, as the dial is immaculate in every way.

-The dial is simply signed ‘Jaeger-LeCoultre’ and ‘Automatic’ with ‘Swiss Made’ at the very bottom of the dial.
+The dial is simply signed ‘Jaeger-LeCoultre’ and ‘Automatic’ with ‘Swiss Made’ at the very bottom.

 This is the original dial which has been restored to the highest standards by the best dial restorers in the UK.